 You may access the Minnesota No-Fault Arbitrator application on the AAA's website at www.adr.org/mnnofault.
 It is located under "Minnesota No-Fault Arbitrator Information".
-Once the application is completed, it may be submitted to Krista Peach, Assistant Vice President, by email at KristaPeach@adr.org or by mail to the following address:
+Once the application is completed, it may be submitted to Krista Peach, Assistant Vice President, by email at KristaPeach@adr.org.